DisDP: Disaggregating Compute, Network, and Storage for Model-Sharded Data-Parallel Training: Evaluation

 \subsection{Maximum Trainable Model Size}

 We compare the maximum trainable model sizes between \SystemName{} and baselines when varying the number of workers, as shown in Figure~\ref{fig_exp_max_model}.
-We have three observations.
+We make three observations.

-First, \SystemName{} allows the constant, maximum trainable model size, e.g., 1T, that is bounded by the size of SSDs in the optimizer node, because \SystemName{} adopts the in-network centralized optimizer that allows all GPU workers to offload the entire optimizer states.
-Second, when employing an increasing number of workers, ZeRO-3 and ZeRO-Infinity increase the trainable model size, because they aggregate the GPU, CPU memory, and NVMe storage of workers to accommodate the model and optimizer states.
-It is noticeable that ZeRO-Infinity can only train a 175B model with 8 workers, because the shared optimizer states require a worker to prepare auxiliary temporary buffers on the CPU memory for GPU-CPU-SSD communications, and thus limits the maximum trainable model size.
-Third, SwitchML is only able to train a 1.3B model, because it uses conventional data parallelism that stores the entire optimizer states in each GPU.
-Thus, its maximum model size is bounded by GPU memory capacity.
+First, \SystemName{} allows the constant, maximum trainable model size 1T that is bounded by the size of a single layer to fit in GPU memory, because \SystemName{} disaggregates storage so that both worker CPU and GPU do not have to accommodate the entire model state shard.
+In contrast, ZeRO-Infinity with 8 worker machines can train only a 175B model, whose size is smaller than that of \SystemName{}, because the sharded model states require each worker to prepare auxiliary temporary buffers on the CPU memory for GPU-CPU-SSD communications, and thus limits the maximum trainable model size.
+Second, when employing an increasing number of workers, ZeRO-3 and ZeRO-Infinity increase the trainable model size, because they rely on aggregated GPU, CPU memory, and NVMe storage of worker machines to execute the distributed optimizer.
+However, its maximum trainable model size cannot exceed that of \SystemName{}'s to accommodate a single layer on GPU memory.
+Third, ATP is only able to train a 1.3B model, because it is based on MRDP which replicates the entire model states across all GPUs, bounding its maximum trainable model size.